geco-bern/bachelor_thesis_patriciagribi/README.md

 Describe the goal of your project.
 What will be the result, answering what question?

 You will target seasonal water deficits as an impact-relevant quantity measuring the severity of droughts.
 Using outputs from the Climate Model Intercomparison Project Phase 6 (CMIP6), you will derive simulated cumulative water deficit (CWD) time series across the globe for multiple models and investigate their long-term trends.

+Possible research questions:

+- What are the long-term trends in cumulative water deficits globally, and how do these trends correlate with climate model outputs?
+Are there regions experiencing more pronounced or accelerated changes in water deficits?
+- How sensitive are the results to variations in CMIP6 models, and what level of uncertainty is associated with the derived time series of evapotranspiration, precipitation, potential evapotranspiration, and cumulative water deficits?

 ## Implementation